mat-sik/booking-system/README.md

 #### Helper Modules

-Before building the Docker images, ensure the common modules are installed by running:
+Before building the Docker images, ensure that the common modules are installed by running the following command:

 ```shell
 mvn clean install -DskipTests
 ```

+**Note:**

+- You must be in the directory of the module when running the command.
-The resulting JAR files will be used during the Docker image build process.
+- The resulting JAR files will be used during the Docker image build process.
+- It is assumed that the JAR files will be located in the `/target` directory of the respective modules.

 #### `.env` files

+When deploying your application using Docker Compose, configure the following environment variables:

 ##### For deploying everything with Docker Compose